Tuesday, 27 September 2011

 This story in a nutshell: ‘So they have returned to their creator…like an errant child.’

 Fair Fellow: Don’t get me wrong I think there is some superb work done with the fifth Doctor in this story and Peter Davison gives an exceptionally strong performance.
-What really gets stuck in my teeth is when writers like Paul Cornell enthuse about how pacifist Davison’s Doctor is compared to brutes like Colin Baker’s sixth Doctor.
+What really gets stuck in my teeth is when writers like Paul Cornell enthuse about how Davison’s Doctor adheres to pacifism compared to brutes like Colin Baker’s sixth Doctor.
 Its bollocks, frankly.
 In this story the Doctor willingly handles a pistol and shoots a Dalek mutant, he shoves a gun in Davros’ face, he happily clips explosives to a Dalek and then lets off a lethal virus that murders more.
-Just like in Warriors of the Deep his pacifist values are clearly in dispute and even he realises that he has to change his ways.
-It just really bugs me when people criticise the sixth Doctor for the same reason – I guess its because he has no problems taking out humanoid enemies whereas number five is a bit of coward in that respect, unable to take out Davros.
-‘We have to find it before it tries to kill again’ is a typically melodramatic Eric Saward line that should be awful but Davison is simply gripping, giving these scenes a real seriousness.
-Something has happened to his character since the massacre on Sea Base Four, he was full of fire in Frontios and displays a similar blazing eyed fury in this story that is a welcome change.
-The fifth Doctor has grown a pair of balls!
-Davison does amazing work without saying a word; look at the look of pure hatred when he discovers the corpse of the Colonel and his men.
+He's a mass murderer.
+That's the whole point of the story, just like Warriors of the Deep, he realises that he has to change his ways.
+It's all very well coming to an epiphany after the event but that doesn't change the fact that a lot of people had to die to complete your psychological education.
+It just really bugs me when people criticise the sixth Doctor for exactly the same reason and yet in the same breath give the fifth Doctor a free pass because he feels bad about it – I guess its because he has no problem in taking out humanoid enemies whereas number five is a bit of coward in that respect.
+‘We have to find it before it tries to kill again’ is a typically melodramatic Eric Saward line that should be awful but Davison is simply gripping, giving these scenes real gravity.
+Something has happened to his character since the massacre on Sea Base Four, he was full of fire in Frontios and displays a similar blazing eyed fury in this story and it is a welcome change.
+Tegan recognizes it in him and suddenly she wants to leave.
+The fifth Doctor has grown a pair of balls, that's all in a universe that is no longer plying by the rules.
+Davison does amazing work without saying a word; look at the look of pure abhorrence when he discovers the corpse of the Colonel and his men.
 His decision to kill Davros is a real shock but it does make sense if you have seen Genesis of the Daleks (to which the Doctor eludes to here).
-Robinson allows some astonishing close ups which allows Davison to emote beautifully when the Doctor holds a weapon in Davros’ face and the scarred dictator tells him he is a moral coward.
-Its not until Tegan turns on him and tells him she is leaving that the Doctor realises what this violence has brought him to.
+Robinson allows some for some astonishing close ups which gives Davison the chance to emote beautifully when the Doctor holds a weapon in Davros’ face and the monstrous scientist tells him he is a moral coward.
+It's not until Tegan turns on him and tells him she is leaving that the Doctor realises what this violence has brought him to.
 He begs her not to leave this and can barely shake her hand as she walks out of his life.
-He says he left Gallifrey for similar reasons and he will have to sort himself out.
-Its very strong characterisation for a Doctor who often gets saddled with a beige personality.
-What a shame that they should start getting his character right just as he about to depart the series but something is better than nothing.
+He says he left Gallifrey for similar reasons ('if you stop enjoying it, give it up...') and he will have to sort himself out.
+It's powerful characterisation for a Doctor who often gets saddled with a exposition only.
+It seems a shame that Davison should about to depart when he suddenly feels assured in the role and Saward has started taking risks with the character.

-Mouth on Legs: Unfortunately it is clear from her effect on proceedings that it is long time for Tegan to go.
+Mouth on Legs: It is clear from her effect on proceedings (none at all) that it is long past time for Tegan to go.
 She gets knocked over by a Dalek, spends an episode in bed and then escapes and runs around a bit whilst Turlough is doing all the exciting stuff on the space station.
-However I never predicted that Tegan would get such an affecting departure scene – it is one of the finest offered up in the classic series.
-Saward pre-empts her decision with the sequence of the metal detecting nobody being shot in cold blood, the Professor gunned down and the massacre in the warehouse.
-There is so much death in the second episode that Tegan’s disgusted reaction mirrors the audiences.
+What I never predicted was that Tegan would get such an affecting departure scene, one of the finest offered up in the classic series.
+Saward pre-empts her decision with the sequence of the faceless extra metal detecting being shot down in cold blood, the Professor suffering the same fate and the massacre in the warehouse.
+There is so much death in that second episode that Tegan’s disgusted reaction mirrors the audiences.
+Finally I can empathize with this character and all it took was mass murder.
 Surrounded by corpses Tegan declares she is sick of seeing people die and that travelling with the Doctor has stopped being fun.
-There is no time for a proper teary goodbye because she is out of there very quickly but she does try and come back but the Doctor has already left with his tail tucked between his legs hence her decision to stay on Earth is made for her.
-I was never the biggest Tegan fan as anybody who has read a fifth Doctor review written by me will attest but if she was written with the amount of care she is during her departure scene we could have had something approaching a real character on our hands.
-Unfortunately for the last two years she has just been a mouth on legs with little development and I can only welcome the far more interesting Turlough going solo.
+How can you argue with that?
+There is no time for a proper teary goodbye because she is out of there before she changes her mind.
+That happens but the Doctor has already left with his tail tucked between his legs.
+Her decision to stay on Earth is made for her.
+If Tegan had been written with as much care throughout her tenure as she is during her leaving scene we could have had a genuinely engaging character on our hands rather than an angry mouthpiece of he shows fans.
+Unfortunately for the last two seasons she has been little but a mouth on legs with little development (only Snakedance, Enlightenment and Frontios do anything special with her) and I can only welcome the idea of the far more interesting Turlough going solo.

-Over the Shoulder: Never has that description been more appropriate!
-Look at Turlough in the background of every scene rolling his eyes about suspiciously.
-Anyone would think he was the Dalek agent!
-Unfortunately for the first episode he walks around corridors doing a whole lot of nothing (which is exactly how he spent much of Warriors of the Deep which I recently watched – why waste all the good material on the guest characters when you have perfectly good regulars doing nothing?).
-He trips over corpses, is beaten up and is sent on a suicide mission – could it be said that Saward might not like the character?
-One moment that is skipped over but actually shows how ruthless Turlough can be despite the fact that he is living under the pretence of a happy go lucky adventurer is when Mercer asks ‘What about the guards?’ and Turlough replies ‘We kill them…’ Near the end of the story Turlough says ‘best news all day’ about going back to Earth.
-He’s changed his tune!
+Over the Shoulder: Never has that description been more appropriate.
+Look at Turlough in the background of every scene rolling his eyes suspiciously and watching his back.
+Anyone would think that he was the Dalek agent.
+Turlough does eventually catch up with the action but he spends the majority of the first half of the story wandering corridors and failing to interact with anybody.
+He trips over corpses, suffers a beating and is sent on a suicide mission - you could make an argument that Saward might not like the character.
+One moment that is skipped over but shows how ruthless Turlough can be despite the fact that he is living under the pretense of a happy go lucky adventurer is when Mercer asks ‘What about the guards?’ and Turlough replies ‘We kill them…’ Thanks goodness Tegan didn't hear that.
+Near the end of the story Turlough says ‘best news all day’ about going back to Earth.
+He’s changed his tune.

 Sparkling Dialogue: ‘The creatures of Earth have no stomach for judicial murder.
 They prefer to leave you to rot and die.
 They call it being humane.’